Zoran Milanović: Economy

 The Milanović administration adopted a number of reforms in taxation in order to cope with the difficult economic situation.
 It raised the standard Value-added tax from 23% to 25% and introduced new VAT rates for goods and services that were not previously taxed.
 It also cut social insurance contributions and public-sector wages.
 In October the Financial Operations and Pre-Bankruptcy Settlements Act was passed, which allowed firms that were unable to pay their bills to stay open during the bankruptcy proceedings and restructure their debts.
 Because of opposition by its coalition partner, HNS, property tax has not been expanded.

 The government succeeded in reducing the budget deficit to 5.3% in 2012, but GDP contracted by 2.2% and public debt reached 69.2%.
 Milanović's time in office has been marked by several cuts to Croatia's credit rating.
 On 14 December 2012 S&P cut the country's long term rating to BB+ and the short term rating to B. On 1 February 2013, Moody's cut Croatia's credit rating from Baa3 to Ba1.

-Several major construction projects started in 2012, including a new passenger terminal on the Zagreb International Airport and a third block of the coal-fired Plomin Power Station.
-However, some projects have been suspended, including the Ombla hydroelectric power plant.
+Several major construction projects started in 2012, including a new passenger terminal on the Zagreb International Airport and a third block of the coal-fired Plomin Power Station; however, some projects were suspended, including the Ombla hydroelectric power plant.
 The government said that construction of the Pelješac Bridge was to start in spring 2016.
 Milanović expressed his support for further oil and gas exploration and exploitation in the Adriatic Sea, which is opposed by the opposition parties and environmental organizations.